KeithMadison/detect_mgp_implementation/README.md

 ## Overview

 This repository provides a modular framework for semi-automatic labeling of  **Manufactured Gas Production (MGP)**  sites in digitized Sanborn fire insurance maps.
-By combining advanced image processing techniques and data scraping utilities, this project aims to simplify the identification of MGP sites from large datasets.

 **Key Features:**